-Officers and other employees of The Hain Celestial Group, Inc. and its subsidiaries and affiliates, as well as consultants and directors of The Hain Celestial Group, Inc. are eligible to be granted Awards under the Amended 2002 Plan.
-The Amended 2002 Plan is administered by the Compensation Committee or such other committee (or the entire Board of Directors) as may be designated by the Board of Directors (the "Committee").
-Unless otherwise determined by the Board of Directors, the Committee will consist of two or more non-employee directors with the meaning of Rule 16b-3 of the Securities Exchange Act of 1934 (the "Exchange Act"), each of whom is an outside director within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+Officers and other employees of The Hain Celestial Group, Inc. and its subsidiaries and affiliates, as well as consultants and directors of The Hain Celestial Group, Inc. are eligible to be granted Awards under the 2002

+Plan.
+The 2002 Plan is administered by the Compensation Committee or such other committee (or the entire Board of Directors) as may be designated by the Board of Directors (the "Committee").
+Unless otherwise determined by the Board of Directors, the Committee will consist of two or more non-employee directors within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934 (the "Exchange Act"), each of whom is an outside director within the meaning of Section 162(m) of the Code.
 The Committee determines which eligible employees, consultants and directors receive Awards, the types of Awards to be received and the terms and conditions thereof.
 The Committee has the authority to waive conditions relating to an Award or accelerate vesting of Awards.

-The Committee is permitted to delegate to officers or other directors of The Hain Celestial Group, Inc. the authority to perform administrative functions for the Amended 2002 Plan and, with respect to Awards granted to persons not subject to Section 16 of the Exchange Act, to perform such other functions as the Committee may determine to the extent permitted under Rule 16b-3 of the Exchange Act and applicable law.
+The Committee is permitted to delegate to officers or other directors of The Hain Celestial Group, Inc. the authority to perform administrative functions for the 2002 Plan and, with respect to Awards granted to persons not subject to Section 16 of the Exchange Act, to perform such other functions as the Committee may determine to the extent permitted under Rule 16b-3 of the Exchange Act and applicable law.